If you want to plan a family holiday I’ve got 10 great tips for planning and booking that dream vacation.

 For a more budget-friendly winter sun holiday you can’t beat Tenerife.
 If you like to explore, I recommend hiring a car and heading into the mountains.
 Make sure you spend a day or two at Siam Park, one of the best waterparks in the world!

-France – for large family holidays and camping trips
+France – for large group holidays and camping trips

 I have never seen campsites like the ones in France.
 They’re incredible!
 They’re enormous resorts with pool complexes, cafes, restaurants, kids clubs, parks and beaches.
 France is great option for a family holiday for large families, especially if you’d like to keep the costs down by driving rather than flying.
 You can rent mobile homes for a week or two for a fraction of the cost of a hotel and keep costs down with BBQs and picnics.